SanjayRai/AXI_JTAG_DEBUGGER/ARTIX_AC701/IP/mig_7series_ddr3_ac701/mig_7series_ddr3_ac701/example_design/sim/readme.txt

       e) Verify the transcript file for the memory transactions.

-2. How to run Simualtions in Vivado Simulator (XSIM)
+2. How to run simulations in Vivado simulator

    A) Following files are provided :

+      a) The 'xsim_run.bat' is the executable file for Vivado simulator under MicroSoft Windows environment.

+      b) The 'xsim_run.sh' is the executable file for Vivado simulator under Linux environment.

+	  c) The 'xsim_run.bat'/'xsim_run.sh' file has commands to compile and simulate memory interface design and run the simulation for specified period of time.

+	  d) xsim_options.tcl file has commands to add waveforms and simulation period.

-      a) The "xsim_files.prj" file contains the list of the hdl files present in the design.
-It also contains the hdl, library and the source file names.
+	  e) xsim_files.prj file has list of rtl files for simulating the design.

-      b) The "xsim_options.tcl" file contains the TCL commands for simulation and resume on error.

-      c) The "xsim_run.sh/xsim_run.bat" has commands which use "xsim_files.prj" and "xsim_options.tcl" files.
+      f) $XILINX_VIVADO environment variable must be set in order to compile glbl.v file

-   B) Steps to run the simulations with Vivado Simulator:
+   B) Steps to run the Vivado Simulator simulation:

-      The user should execute the file xsim_run.sh/xsim_run.bat, which does the following steps:
-      a) Compiles, elaborates the design and generates the simulation executable using the fuse command in "xsim_run.sh/xsim_run.bat" file.

-      b) Invokes the Vivado Simulator GUI.

-      c) User can add required signals from objects window to the waveform viewer and run simulation for specified time using the command "run <time>" in Vivado Simulator GUI.
+      a) Change the present working directory path to the sim folder of "Open IP Example Design" path in the OS terminal.

+      b) Run the simulation using xsim_run.sh file under Linux environment and xsim_run.bat under MicroSoft Windows environment.

+      c) Verify the transcript file for the memory transactions.

 3. How to run Cadence IES Simulations

-   A) Following files are provided :
+   A) ies_run.sh File :

-      a) The "ies_files.f" file contains the list of the hdl files present in the design.
+      a) The "ies_run.sh" file contains the commands for simulation of the hdl files.

-      b) The "ies_run.sh" file contains the commands for simulation.

-      c) Libraries must be added to the "ies_files.f" file before running simulations.
+      b) Libraries must be added to the "ies_run.sh" file before running simulations.
 Following lines must be added to the file, just below the comment line #libraries path#

-		 +libext+.v+.sv+.bv+.vp+.vh
-         -y $XILINX_VIVADO/data/verilog/src/unisims
-         -y $XILINX_VIVADO/data/verilog/src/retarget
-         -f $XILINX_VIVADO/data/secureip/secureip_cell.list.f
+         ncvlog -work worklib -messages $XILINX_VIVADO/data/verilog/src/unisims/*.v >> ies_sim.log
+         ncvlog -work worklib -messages $XILINX_VIVADO/data/verilog/src/retarget/*.v >> ies_sim.log
+         ncvlog -work worklib -messages -file $XILINX_VIVADO/data/secureip/secureip_cell.list.f >> ies_sim.log

          Also, $XILINX_VIVADO environment variable must be set in order to compile glbl.v file and the above mentioned library files

-   B) Steps to run the Modelsim simulation:
+   B) Steps to run the IES simulation:

       a) Change the present working directory path to the sim folder of "Open IP Example Design" path in the OS terminal.

       b) Run the simulation using ies_run.sh file.
 Type the following command:
          ./ies_run.sh

-      c) Verify the irun.log file for the memory transactions.
+      c) Verify the ies_sim.log file for the memory transactions.

 4. How to run Synopsys VCS Simulations

-   A) Following files are provided :
+   A) vcs_run.sh File :

-      a) The "vcs_files.f" file contains the list of the hdl files present in the design.

-      b) The "vcs_run.sh" file contains the commands for simulation.
+      a) The "vcs_run.sh" file contains the commands for simulation of hdl files.

-      c) Libraries must be added to the "vcs_files.f" file before running simulations.
+      b) Libraries must be added to the "vcs_run.sh" file before running simulations.
 Following lines must be added to the file, just below the comment line #libraries path#

-         +libext+.v+.vh+.sv+.svh+.h
-         -y $XILINX_VIVADO/data/verilog/src/unisims
-         -y $XILINX_VIVADO/data/verilog/src/retarget
+         vlogan $XILINX_VIVADO/data/verilog/src/unisims/*.v >> vcs_sim.log
+         vlogan $XILINX_VIVADO/data/verilog/src/retarget/*.v >> vcs_sim.log
-         -f $XILINX_VIVADO/data/secureip/secureip_cell.list.f -lca
+         vlogan -f $XILINX_VIVADO/data/secureip/secureip_cell.list.f >> vcs_sim.log

          Also, $XILINX_VIVADO environment variable must be set in order to compile glbl.v file and the above mentioned library files

-   B) Steps to run the Modelsim simulation:
+   B) Steps to run the VCS simulation:

       a) Change the present working directory path to the sim folder of "Open IP Example Design" path in the OS terminal.

       b) Run the simulation using vcs_run.sh file.
 Type the following command:
          ./vcs_run.sh

-      c) Verify the vcs_run.log file for the memory transactions.
+      c) Verify the vcs_sim.log file for the memory transactions.

 5. SIM_BYPASS_INIT_CAL parameter value of SKIP, skips memory initialization sequence and calibration sequence.
 This could lead to simulation errors since design is not